shubhi-115/my_project/README.md

 ............pip install (all these packages)
-ONly admin or user created by admin can Use this site in my local computer required username and password are saved If you want to use it Just email i will add you as user and will give you your password,
+ONly admin or user created by admin can Use this site in my local computer required username and password are saved For sending emails to your participants you can type your emailid in EMAIL_HOST and password in EMAIL_PASSWORD in my_project=> settings.py .......
+If you want to use it Just email i will add you as user and will give you your password,

 agarwalshubhi38@gmail.com